qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 #   }
 ```

-We may write something straitforward with `if` and `cond` which are common logic controls in other languages.
+We may write something straightforward with `if` and `cond` which are common logic controls in other languages.

 ```elixir
 def what_to_buy(now, demands, item_seen) do